 Answer: For Jesus to qualify as the Messiah, as you correctly stated, he had to be not only a Jew but also be descended from King David, who came from the tribe of Judah (Luke 1:32).
 As an interesting side note, the term Jew was originally used only for those who were the descendents of Judah (one of Jacob's sons).
 We need to briefly cover some history before delving into the lineage of Jesus.

-Hundreds of years before the birth of Jesus the united kingdom of Israel split after the death of Solomon in 930 B.C. it broke up into two major parts.
+Hundreds of years before the birth of Jesus the united kingdom of Israel split after the death of Solomon and broke into two major parts.
 The southern part of the kingdom, composed of three tribes, became the Kingdom of Judah.
-The term Jews, sometime after the break, began to be used as "shorthand" for anyone who lived in the southern kingdom.
+The term Jew, sometime after the break, began to be used as "shorthand" for anyone who lived in the southern kingdom.

 Your inquiry assumes that it is solely or primarily the lineage of a person's father (in the case of Jesus, his stepfather Joseph) that determines the "race" of any children he sires.
 The Biblical truth is that the descent of the mother, in this case Mary, is more important in determining whether a child is considered a Jew (in this case, springing from the tribe of Judah) than that of the father.
 If Mary was Jewish then Jesus would be one as well.

 Doubts about the true parentage and lineage of Jesus abounded in the first century, as most people doubted and even rejected the idea that he could have be born from a virgin (even the Pharisees subtlely accused him of being born illegitimately, see John 8:41).